-Discounted Sale means that the properties are sold for a percentage of their open market value.
+Discounted Sale means that the properties are sold to eligible households for a percentage of their open market value.
 The discount available varies between parishes.

 Am I eligible?

 Discounted Sale properties can only be sold to eligible households for the discounted price.
 This applies to the first sale and all subsequent re-sales.

 If you currently own the property you live in, you are not excluded from the discounted sale scheme.
-However, a discounted sale property must be your sole property.
+However, a discounted sale property must be the sole property you own.

 If you own a residential property you must show evidence to the council that it has been sold subject to contract before completing the purchase of a discounted sale property.
 However, you may still apply for certification of eligibility to purchase and reserve a discounted sale property.

 If you own more than one residential property you will not be eligible to purchase a discounted sale property.
 Allerdale Borough Council may make an exception, but this will depend on your circumstances, which you must make the Council aware of when you submit an application.